EmmanuelDemey/eslint-plugin-angular/docs/rules/on-watch.md

 <!-- WARNING: Generated documentation.
 Edit docs and examples in the rule and examples file ('rules/on-watch.js', 'examples/on-watch.js'). -->

-# on-watch - require `$on` and `$watch` deregistration callbacks to be saved in a variable
+# on-watch - require `$on` and `$watch` deregistration callbacks not to be ignored

-Watch and On methods on the scope object should be assigned to a variable, in order to be deleted in a $destroy event handler
+Deregistration functions returned by Watch and On methods on the scope object should not be ignored, in order to be deleted in a $destroy event handler.
+They should be assigned to a variable, returned from a function, put in an array or passed to a function as an argument.

 **Rule based on Angular 1.x**